kuzudb/kuzu-docs/docs/cypher/query-clauses/match.md

 ## Match Relationships

 ### Match Directed Relationships With a Label
 Similar to binding variables to node records, you can bind variables to relationship records and return them.
-You can specificy the direction of relationship by `<-` or `->`.
+You can specify the direction of relationship by `<-` or `->`.
 The following query finds all "a" Users that follow a "b" User through an outgoing relationship from "a", and returns name of "a", relationship "e", and name of "b", where "e" will match the relationship from "a" to "b".
 ```
 MATCH (a:User)-[e:Follows]->(b:User)
 RETURN a.name, e, b.name;